djozen/magnetisme/README.md

-# Elemental Spirits Duel 🎃
+# Elemental Balls Duel 🎃

 A Phaser 3 game inspired by Google's Great Ghoul Duel Halloween game.
-Compete with up to 8 players (AI-controlled or human) to collect cute neutral spirits using elemental pets!
+Compete with up to 8 players (AI-controlled or human) to collect cute neutral balls using elemental pets!

 ## Features